 Providing online classes to the previous students that would benefit from that format.

-She has been cohosting most of the Yoga for the Special Child online programs during the pandemic, started co-teaching with Sonia Sumar, both in English and Spanish.
+She has been cohosting most of the Yoga for All Abilities online programs during the pandemic, started co-teaching with Sonia Sumar, both in English and Spanish.
 She is also helping with the translation of the Program in Italian.
 In short, she has been trying to help as much as she could.

 After the pandemic, the classes in the new yoga center are slowly going back to normal.

-For Nadia, Yoga for the Special Child is much deeper than something purely physical.
+For Nadia, Yoga for All Abilities is much deeper than something purely physical.
 It is that balm that calms and heals the emotions and the minds of all those who somehow have been put down and misguided by the values of modern society.
 Nadia is helping them to get back on track, to walk on the path where being different is a blissful gift.